 This cost is a combination of your time, energy, money, and other resources that you have to spend to talk to somebody.

-However, Customer retention costs you only $10 to $50 per year, per customer.
+However, Patient retention costs you only $10 to $50 per year, per patient.

 You can spend $10 a year on your patients, keep them happy, have them come back and get referrals from them.